 Deciding that it’s time to start looking for a new job is the same as planning to whip up a baking frenzy in that you can’t do anything until you’re organised and prepared.
 You need to read the recipe, or in this case job description carefully to check you are qualified and capable of doing the job and you need to research the company to see if it looks like a good fit.
 After all, you wouldn’t try to make a Croquembouche with zero baking experience.

-You put bad in you’ll get bad out
+You put bad things in you’ll get bad things out

 Think of getting all the necessary pieces like CV’s, cover letters and references together like gathering your ingredients.
 Much in the same way that you wouldn’t want to put bad ingredients in a recipe because you’ll only get a bad cake, these also need to be the best quality.
 If you don’t know how to go about preparing a good CV and avoiding some common clichés, you can check out our tips here.
 If you also know that you’ve got the key information ready every time you apply to a job, it’s then easy to tailor them to the specifics of each job.